 41% of people choose this one, so this is the most popular of the four basic positions.
 In this posture, you’re on your side, and your torso is hunched, and your knees are bent.
 It is a great choice when you are pregnant if you turn on your left side.
 It prevents your uterus from pressing against your liver, which is on your right side.

-In this position, you can hurt your hip, but you can prevent it by placing a pillow between your legs.
+You can hurt your hip in this position, but you can prevent it by placing a pillow between your legs.

 On your stomach